 The Presidio

 The green zone just below the Golden Gate Bridge is the Presidio.
 This is where the original Spanish Fort that guarded San Francisco was built.
-It continued to be a U.S. Army base until it was closed in 1994 and it became part of the Golden Gate National Recreation Area.
-For this itinerary, I will just mention that the Walt Disney Family Museum is in the Presidio and can be an alternative to the California Academy of Science for diehard Disney fans.
+It remained a U.S. Army base until its closure in 1994, after which it became part of the Golden Gate National Recreation Area.
+For this itinerary, I will note that the Walt Disney Family Museum is located in the Presidio and can be an alternative to the California Academy of Sciences for die-hard Disney fans.

 Golden Gate Bridge

-I recommend walking the Golden Gate Bridge to get a better view of this beautiful Art Deco Bridge but also to get some great views of San Francisco and San Francisco Bay.
-I like getting to the bridge in the middle to late afternoon just before the fog starts to roll in (often around 3 pm).
+I recommend walking across the Golden Gate Bridge to get a better view of this beautiful Art Deco Landmark, as well as to take in some great views of San Francisco and the San Francisco Bay.
+I enjoy arriving at the bridge in the late afternoon, just before the fog starts to roll in (often around 3 pm).
 This allows you to see the bridge in sunlight and then also in its foggy mood.
 The best place to access the Bridge is from its southern end.
-If you have a car, parking rules change from time to time.
-There is limited parking at the southern end and some more parking below the bridge at Chrissy Field and Fort Mason.
+If you have a car, parking rules are subject to change from time to time.
+There is limited parking available at the south end, and additional parking is located below the bridge at Crissy Field and Fort Mason.

 Some will prefer to bike the bridge or visit it on a photo walking tour.

 By the way, Chrissy Field was San Francisco’s first airport before someone put a bridge there.
-This is where the China Clipper flew off to adventure in the days prior to World War II.
+This is where the China Clipper flew off to adventure in the days before World War II.
 Fort Mason is a Civil War era fort just below the southern end of the bridge.

 Day 3 – Union Square, Nob Hill, and Chinatown